abhishek-ch/around-dataengineering/docs/index.md

 __So why not data pipeline on Scala & Data Science related logic on Python.__
 Yeah, its 2 languages, but we can work with it.

+> Bringing 1+ programming languages are considered complex to manage but sometimes its more about technology rather than simplicity.
+Scala is always better for JVM compared to python but Machine Learning

 ### Workflow